We work with each student and family, one-on-one, to make Brevard affordable.

 Below is a sample of the numerous scholarships available to you.
 There's more scholarships available, and your Admissions Counselor will help you find them.

 Your application for admission will get you started.
 You'll receive a large, 5-figure scholarship, and then we'll add on to it from there.

-Applicants for the Fall, 2024 semester will compete for a Full-Tuition Scholarship at a Scholarship Competition on Saturday, December 9!
+Applicants for the Fall, 2024 semester will compete for a Full-tuition Scholarship at a Scholarship Competition on Saturday, March 16!

 - An offer of admission from Brevard College.
 You can apply for admission here.